jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 I regularly advise governments and leading AI companies on various AI policy issues.

-### Governments

-In the UK, I‘m currently helping the AI Safety Institute (AISI) with a project on safety cases.
+- **Governments.** In the UK, I‘m currently helping the AI Safety Institute (AISI) with a project on safety cases.
 I have also supported work by the Department for Science, Innovation and Technology (DSIT) on AI risk assessments and best practices in AI safety.
 Before that, I was seconded to the Cabinet Office to work on AI regulation.
 In the US, I mainly try to support the National Institute for Standards and Technology (NIST).
 I‘m part of the AI Safety Institute Consortium and regularly comment on drafts and requests for information.

-### AI companies

-I frequently advise leading AI companies on risk management and safety practices.
+- **AI companies.** I frequently advise leading AI companies on risk management and safety practices.
 Since many GovAI alumni have joined companies like OpenAI, Google DeepMind, and Anthropic, we have an unusual network.

 ---